allegro0132/gds-preview/README.md

     - **Rust engine**: Streams geometry as raw binary frames over a local WebSocket (served by the extension) to avoid Base64 overhead.
   - **Incremental Rendering**: Streams data for all modes (WebGL, Canvas) to provide immediate visual feedback.
   - **Viewport Culling**: Only renders what is visible on screen.
+  - **Viewport Streaming (WebGL + Rust)**: Requests geometry on-demand for the current camera viewport (with a small neighborhood padding) to keep huge layouts responsive and avoid client-side memory blowups.
   - **Dynamic Level of Detail (LOD)**: Automatically reduces detail during fast interactions to maintain high frame rates.
   - **Instanced Rendering**: Uses hardware instancing (`ANGLE_instanced_arrays`) to efficiently render hierarchical designs with thousands of repeated cells.
   - **Backend Triangulation (Rust/WebGL)**: WebGL triangles can be generated in the Rust backend (parallelized) and streamed directly to the webview.